acousticrobot/web-16/_pages/toki-pona/lesson-04-direct-objects.md

 When deciding how to lay out your sentences, the important thing to consider is information density.
 Make sure you don't end up cramming a bunch of information into a small space.
 That's why we wouldn't choose to have a large S block, followed by small V and DO blocks.

 {% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso04_05.jpg" caption="sina jo e ilo." %}

-### verb phrases using wile

-{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso04_08.jpg" caption="sina wile unpa." %}

-{% include image_and_caption.html image="/images/t47_tokipona/t47_kamasona/t47_kaso04_07.jpg" caption="ona li wile pakala." %}

-When using sentences with verb phrases, the entire verb phrase is infixed in li.
-Think of li and everything inside as one block, and follow the same block structure rules that we have been learning all along.

-When the subject is mi or sina, we aren't bound by li containing the verb.
-It's still a good idea, however, to keep a verb phrase together, for visual clarity.

 ### direct objects using e with wile